mrkwllmsn/face64/README.md

 You should then get face64 available to you.

 ## Usage
-You can pass your message to it as an argument, you send it to stdin.
+You can pass your message to it as an argument (You don't need to quote it if you don't want to), or you can send it to stdin.

 ```shell
 $ face64 "Well isn't this a silly thing."